ikigeg/localstack-demonstrations/README.md

 **Located:** `./examples/01_s3-fetch-parse`
 **Scenario:** You have lots of files in an S3 bucket, and you want to download all of them, parse them then do something with them.
 **What does this example do:** Fetches all file keys in a bucket recursively (owing to max 1000 keys fetched at a time) and stores them to a db.
 The it loops through all those keys, downloads each of the files, parses it, stores resulting data into a separate db.
+**Why:** Depending on the number of files, and the amount of attempts you make during prototyping, you will probably have costs in mind.
+As an example, with the first 50TB transferred to/from a bucket, you would be charged $0.023 per GB.

 To demonstrate this behavior properly we first need a bucket with some files in it, so first of all run:
 ```